1918 United Kingdom general election in Ireland: Aftermath and legacy

 Constance Markievicz was the first woman ever to be elected to the British House of Commons.
-She did not take her seat, instead joining the First Dáil.
+She did not take her seat, instead sitting in the First Dáil.
 In 1919 she was appointed Minister for Labour, the first female minister in a democratic government cabinet.

 On 21 January 1919, 27 (out of 101 elected) members representing thirty constituencies answered the roll of Dáil Éireann—the Irish for "Assembly of Ireland".
 Invitations to attend the Dáil had been sent to all 100 men and one woman who had been elected on 14 December 1918.
 Eoin MacNeill had been elected for both Londonderry City and the National University of Ireland.
 Thirty-three republicans were unable to attend as they were in prison, most of them without trial since 17 May 1918.
-Pierce McCan (of Tipperary East), who died in prison, would have brought the total to thirty-four.
+Pierce McCan (of East Tipperary), who died in prison, would have brought the total to thirty-four.
 Of the 69 republicans elected, most had fought in the Easter Rising.

 In accordance with the Sinn Féin manifesto, their elected members refused to attend Westminster, having instead formed their own parliament.
 Dáil Éireann was, according to John Patrick McCarthy, the revolutionary government under which the Irish War of Independence was fought and which sought international recognition.
 Maryann Gialanella Valiulis says that having justified its existence, the Dáil provided itself with a theoretical framework and set about the process of state-building.

 After having dominated Irish politics for four decades, the IPP was so decimated by its massive defeat that it dissolved soon after the election.
 As mentioned above, its remains became the Northern Ireland-based Nationalist Party, which survived in Northern Ireland until 1969.